microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraCustomSecurityAttributeDefinition .md

 ### -Status

 Specifies whether the custom security attribute is active or deactivated.
-Acceptable values are 'Available' and 'Deprecated.'
+Acceptable values are: Available and Deprecated.
+Can be changed later.

 ```yaml
 Type: System.String